 Yet as you collect more birthdays there may come a point where your visual prognosis cannot be easily corrected with glasses, contacts, medications or surgery.
 This is where you need to work closely with your eye care professional to maintain your quality of life.
 Reduced vision may be due to age-related macular degeneration, diabetic retinopathy or glaucoma.
 Many times, this condition is categorized as low vision.
 Special focusing tools may be needed to aid patients.
 These include magnifiers, telescopes, sunglasses, large print books and many other low vision appliances.

-Dr. Roger Croland is an Optometrist with Bond Eye Associates.
-They are accepting new patients of all ages in all three of their locations: Peoria, Pekin and Canton, IL.
+Bond Eye Associates is accepting new patients of all ages in both of their locations: Peoria, and Pekin, IL.
 Schedule today by calling toll free 800-243-2020 or click here.